Johnathan Andrews Full Biography

 - A total of 9 issues of Voyage of the Planet Magazine was published and sold across South Africa in more than 50 of the top CNA stores.

-- Established the Johnathan Andrews School of Photography & Cinematography in 2008 and have to date trained more than 300 people in various photographic disciplines.
+- Established the Johnathan Andrews School of Photography & Cinematography (later known as Johnathan Andrews Academy) in 2008 and have to date trained many hundreds of people in various photographic genres.
+The Academy was shut down in 2017 and Johnathan Andrews continues to provide training on a small scale upon request in photography and filmmaking.

 Travel highlights include: